Last Updated on

 What is Customer Acquisition Cost?

-Customer acquisition cost is the average amount of money you spend to attract a new paying customer.
+Customer acquisition cost is the average amount spent to attract a new paying customer.

-It takes into account the cost of marketing, advertising, and anything else that contributes to the acquisition of a new customer, and divides this figure by the number of new customers you acquired.
+CAC takes into account the cost of marketing, advertising, and anything else contributing to a sale, and divides this figure by the number of new customers you acquired over a specified period.

-Alternatively, it could allow you to sell your products at lower prices and undercut the competition.
+Alternatively, when you can spend less to acquire customers, you can sell your products at lower prices and undercut the competition.

-Imagine you pay $10 for every customer, while your competitor (who sells the same kind of product), pays $20 for every customer.
+Imagine you pay $10 for every customer, while your competitor, pays $20 for every customer.

-While CAC matters a lot, it matters most in relation to average order value (AOV) and customer lifetime value (LTV).
+While customer acquisition cost is a valuable metric, it matters most in relation to average order value (AOV) and customer lifetime value (LTV).

 On its own, CAC doesn’t mean much.

-For example, how can you know if a $50 CAC is good?
+For example, how would you know if a $50 CAC is good?

 It’s not so good if you’re selling $10 t-shirts.

-That’s why you take average order value into consideration when judging whether your CAC is good or bad.
+That’s why you need to take average order value into consideration when judging your CAC.

-For the money you spend to acquire a new customer, how much are they paying you?
-The more money customers spend in each transaction, the more you can afford to spend to acquire them.
+The more your customers spend in each transaction, the more you can afford to spend to acquire them.

 LTV:CAC